-This is not a monitoring and evaluation project.
-However, this project will contribute information to knowledge gaps.
-Mainly, it will provide distribution and habitat use information about Pacific Lamprey and Western Brook Lamprey in small streams, which are disproportionately affected by culvert barriers in these two RMUs.
+This project will benefit Pacific Lamprey within this RMU and region-wide by contributing information needed to properly manage and monitor this species.
+Mainly, it will provide distribution and habitat use information about Pacific Lamprey in small streams, which are disproportionately affected by culvert barriers in this RMU.
 The effect of culvert barriers on Pacific Lamprey status has been identified as a critical uncertainty in need of research (Mesa and Copeland 2009).
+The occupancy model developed from this project can be used in this RMU and likely will be useful to managers in other RMUs to identify and prioritize culvert barriers for removal based on their potential impact on Pacific Lamprey abundance and distribution.